 - After the creator signs off on the proofs, the printer prints the books and binds them.

 - The printer then sends the finished books to the creator.

 - The creator checks the final quality to ensure they match the samples.

 - The creator then signs each book.

 - The creator then packages the books and sends them to the backers.
-If the print run is large, creators usually hire a fulfillment company to send the books to backers.
+If the print run is large, creators usually hire a fulfillment company to send the comics to backers.

 If Jeff Hicks is a world-class grifter as well as a world-class bullshitter, he’ll announce he’s decided to sue the printing company.
-Because of that, he’ll then claim his pretend lawyer told him he cannot talk about the case.
-Either Mr. Hicks or someone else will then start a GoFundMe campaign to raise money for the phony lawsuit, grifting the same people he’s appeared to have already grifted.
+Because of that, he’ll then claim his pretend lawyer told him he could not talk about the case.
+Either Mr. Hicks or someone else will then start a GoFundMe campaign to raise money for the bogus lawsuit, grifting the same people he’s appeared to have already grifted.